haarnoja/sac/README.md

+**This repository is no longer maintained.
+Please use our new [Softlearning](https://github.com/rail-berkeley/softlearning) package instead.**

 # Soft Actor-Critic

 Soft actor-critic is a deep reinforcement learning framework for training maximum entropy policies in continuous domains.
 The algorithm is based on the paper [Soft Actor-Critic: Off-Policy Maximum Entropy Deep Reinforcement Learning with a Stochastic Actor](https://arxiv.org/abs/1801.01290) presented at ICML 2018.

 This implementation uses Tensorflow.
 For a PyTorch implementation of soft actor-critic, take a look at [rlkit](https://github.com/vitchyr/rlkit) by [Vitchyr Pong](https://github.com/vitchyr).